kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 <b><i>Note: Should not use libraries to perform main goals</i></b>

-# 4- Hand signal Control for Volume Adjustment
+# 4- Hand signal Audio Control

 Create a program that uses hand gestures captured from the camera to detect the hand signal and control the audio or a song that is being played in the background.